-CleanCosmic: Cosmic ray events removal from input raw frame.
-The cosmic ray rejection algorithm is described in Section 8.2, page 178.

-CosmicRatio: Critical ratio for discriminating between objects and cosmic rays.
-This parameter is effective when CleanCosmic is set.

-CosmicThreshold: Threshold for the selection of cosmic rays candidates.
-This parameter is effective when CleanCosmic is set.

-TemperatureCheck: The Sky to CCD distortion models (see 7.2.2, page 169) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
+- CleanCosmic: Cosmic ray events removal from input raw frame.
+The cosmic ray rejection algorithm is described in Section 8.2, page 178. - CosmicRatio: Critical ratio for discriminating between objects and cosmic rays.
+This parameter is effective when CleanCosmic is set. - CosmicThreshold: Threshold for the selection of cosmic rays candidates.
+This parameter is effective when CleanCosmic is set. - TemperatureCheck: The Sky to CCD distortion models (see 7.2.2, page 169) may require to be corrected for thermal expansion effects on the camera and the CCD, before converting them into the CO-matrix convention.
 If this parameter is set, the beam temperature is compared with the temperatures of the other beams and with the ambient temperature.
-If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beams temperatures that differ from the ambient temperature less than the specified threshold.
-If not a single beam temperature is within tolerance, then the ambient temperature is used in place of the beam temperature.
-This option was just introduced to prevent possible problems with the beam temperature sensors.

-TemperatureTolerance: Max tolerated difference between ambient and beam temperatures.
+If the difference between the beam temperature and the ambient temperature is greater than the threshold specified by TemperatureTolerance, then the temperature used will be the mean of the beam temperatures that differ from the ambient temperature is used in place of the beam temperature.
+This option was just introduced to prevent possible problems with the beam temperature sensors. - TemperatureTolerance: Max tolerated difference between ambient and beam temperatures.
 This parameter is effective only if TemperatureCheck is set.